behoof4mind/otc-kafka-example/OTC-Kafka-example.md

 -   OTC CCE cluster
 -   Kubectl configured for your Kubernetes cluster context properly
--   Helm package manager
+-   Helm package manager (for options B and C)
+-   Kafkacat (optional)

 ## Option A. Plain Kubernetes manifests  <a name="option-a"></a>

 #### Benefits and Cautions

-This option should be used for testing purposes.
+This option should be used for **testing** purposes.
 No additional tools and pre-configuration steps needed.
 You are using plain Kubernetes manifests with standard API objects.
 Configuration as transparent as possible.